 Benjamin Franklin Parents

 - Ben Franklin’s mother, Abiah Folger, belonged to an English Puritan family.
-When King Charles I started persecuting Puritans, Abiah’s father led his family to religious freedom and travelled to Massachusetts.
+When King Charles I started persecuting Puritans, Abiah’s father led his family to religious freedom and traveled to Massachusetts.
 That is where Abiah was born.

 - His father, Josiah Franklin, was a soap and candle maker in England.
 He immigrated to Boston in 1683 with his first wife, Anne Child, but after she died, he married Abiah Folger.